top of page

 The noun 'envy' finds its origins in the Latin word 'invidia.'
 In Latin, 'in' means 'upon' or 'against,' and 'vidia' is derived from 'videre,' which means 'to see.'
 Therefore, 'invidia' literally means 'to look upon with ill will' or 'to cast an evil eye upon.'
 This etymology underscores the nature of envy as a negative emotion associated with coveting or resenting someone else's possessions, qualities, or achievements.
 As the term evolved through Old French and Middle English, it retained its fundamental concept of jealousy and desire for what others possess.
 So, the etymology of 'envy' reveals its deep-rooted connection to the complex and often negative emotions tied to the success or advantages of others.

-Quiz: Find the meaning of envy
+Quiz: Find the meaning of the noun envy:

 Try Again!